TueHellsternKea/study/4sem/07-Machine_Learning_2/README.md

 ## Bernoulli
 Bernoulli Naive Bayes is one of the variants of the Naive Bayes algorithm in machine learning.
 It is very useful to be used when the dataset is in a binary distribution where the output label is either present or absent (*0 or 1*).

-# Stress
-Is it possible to detect stress from text string on the internet - *In a chat for example* - with machine Learning?
+- Is it possible to detect stress from text string on the internet - *In a chat for example* - with machine Learning?
+- It it possible to detect hatefully language on Twitter?
+- Can you use ML to detect spam?

 ## Example Stress
 Stress detection with machine learning from text strings.
-The dataset for this task contains data posted on subreddits related to mental health.
+The dataset for this task contains data posted on subreddit's related to mental health.

 This dataset contains various mental health problems shared by people about their life.
 This dataset is labelled as 0 and 1, where 0 indicates no stress and 1 indicates stress.